Burden in Henselian Valued Fields: Burden of Henselian valued fields

 \begin{theorem} The theory of any finite extension of $\mathbb{Q}_p$ in the language of rings is dp-minimal. \end{theorem}

-Recall that a theory is dp-minimal if for any mutually indiscernible sequences $(a_i)_{i <\omega}$ and $(b_i)_{i<\omega}$ and any point $c$, one of these two sequences is indiscernible over $c$.
-Equivalently, a theory is dp-minimal if and only if it is NIP and inp-minimal (see \cite[Lemma 1.4]{Sim11} ).
+A characterisation of dp-minimality is the following: for any mutually indiscernible sequences $(a_i)_{i <\omega}$ and $(b_i)_{i<\omega}$ and any point $c$, one of these two sequences is indiscernible over $c$.
+As we already mention earlier, a theory is dp-minimal if and only if it is NIP and inp-minimal (see \cite[Lemma 1.4]{Sim11} ).
 Since finite extensions of $\mathbb{Q}_p$ are NIP, we have to prove that they are inp-minimal.
 Recall first that the valuation in a finite extension of $\mathbb{Q}_p$ is definable in the language of rings: